COVID-19 Emergency Response Resources

 Market Safety and Regulations

-As a farmers market manager, you are responsible for maintaining the safety of your market and the food products sold there.
-From canopy setup to food handling guidelines, there’s a lot to keep in mind when considering market safety and regulations.
-The following resources will help you think through the risks and regulate your vendors based on existing best practices.
+As a market manager, you are responsible for the safety of your market and the food products sold there.
+From canopy setup to food handling guidelines, there is a lot to keep in mind.
+The following resources will help you identify risks and develop regulations based on best practices.

 - North Carolina Department of Agriculture Market Guidelines (NC Department of Agriculture PDF)